- Bulk Pricing:

 Tulip Poplar Tree is a fast-growing tree that is often used for shade

-This ornamental tree is also treasured in European gardens and parks.
+Tulip Poplar Tree is also treasured in European gardens and parks

 This is a great fall tree.
 This tree turns a lovely yellow coloration in the fall and can accent trees like the maple that becomes a red color.
 This plant also is a great shade tree.
 This plant can grow in both full sunlight and partial shade and can adapt too many soil types.
 When it is fully developed, it can reach 70 ft high.
 In the best conditions, this fast-growing tree can grow 6 ft every year.
 This plant attracts many types of birds.